 - How to Make Perfect Steamed Rice (in a Rice Cooker)

-R is for Thanksgiving ROLLS and BREAD
+R is for Thanksgiving Rolls and Bread

 Just buy the bread and rolls.
 If you are ambitious, organized, and stupid enough to actually bake your own bread and rolls, you wouldn't even be reading this list.

-S is for Thanksgiving STUFFING
+S is for Stuffing

 - Stovetop Stuffing.
 The actual Stovetop brand in the box.
 Don't make this.
 Make the Bread Salad aka "Stuffing" below.

-T is for Thanksgiving TABLE SETTING
+T is for Thanksgiving Table Setting

 I set the EXACT SAME table setting every year, and also pretty much for every special occasion.
 I don't have separate dishware for different holidays or fancier dinner parties, and only "dress up" my everyday dishware with...nothing.
-I don't have anything else to dress them up either because why?
+Also, I don't have anything else to dress them up either because why?
 That being said, here are the very few things I have/use to set the table:

 - PLATES: I use the SAME plain, basic white dinner plates, salad plates, and bowls for every holiday, occasion, party, and meal.
 The advantage of simple, elegant white is that they work for everything.
 The disadvantages of simple elegant white dishes is there are no disadvantages.